bangbangsoftware/binder/README.md

 #  The Binder
+A tiny library for binding data on a web page, all in local storage for local people.
 It came about when I wanted an app to help keep tally of my son's [five-a-side football scores](//github.com/bangbangsoftware/footswell/).
-It's a tiny library for binding data on a web page, all in local storage for local people.

 ## Installing / Getting started

 ### Install...